ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/Cisco_Viptela_SD-WAN.md

 ## Cisco Viptela cEdge

 Starting version `4.4.0`, IP Fabric supports Viptela on Cisco IOS XE devices in the controller (SD-WAN) mode (cEdge).
-Thus from the version 4.4 cEdge devices are discoverable only through the vManage API.
+Thus, from the version `4.4.0`, cEdge devices are discoverable only through the vManage API.

 ## Known Issues